 Many of us are more willing to talk sports, politics and even religion before we’ll talk about money.
 If you’ve reached out to work with a financial advisor, then you’ve already made a big step toward making progress on your money goals.

 But before meeting with an advisor for the first time to dive into all the nooks and crannies of your finances, it’s a good idea to get a sense of how he or she works and whether you’ll get the kind of insight you’re looking for.
-We asked Bill Taylor, vice president, financial planning and sales support for Northwestern Mutual, for questions to ask a financial advisor before you commit to a working relationship.
+We asked Bill Taylor, vice president, distribution performance for Northwestern Mutual, for questions to ask a financial advisor before you commit to a working relationship.

 WHAT DO YOU CONSIDER A GOOD FINANCIAL PLAN?